 The Trust has also allowed for the cost of running 5 additional Acute Frail elderly beds.
 These beds will support commissioners in reducing emergency admissions and are part of the infrastructure that is required to deliver the changes in activity proposed by Better Care Together.
 The Trust will seek to secure additional funding from commissioners through BCT to develop this model.
+The Trust has taken a conservative approach in allowing for the costs within this case whilst there is uncertainty about commissioner funding.
+However, it is an essential part of the way the service will function and negotiations with commissioners regarding the funding will be explored to mitigate the impact.

-Table 5.620 year scenario Income and Expenditure
+Table 5.6 20 year scenario Income and Expenditure